 A painting in the manuscript of roughly one dozen samurai mingling about on the street gossiping with one another.

-True-Record Books: Scandals, Gossip and Rumors in Early Modern Japanby Angelika Koch
+True-Record Books: Scandals, Gossip, and Rumors in Early Modern Japanby Angelika Koch

 The Truth is a Problem

 But why precisely was the apparent veracity of this story problematic in early eighteenth-century Japan?
 Factuality and information regarding true events may appear unthreatening and even highly desirable qualities to the contemporary observer; yet in early modern Japan, the shogunal authorities were greatly preoccupied with controlling the flow of information available to the public and stemming the flood of certain unpalatable subjects—a problem that had become acute following the development of a commercial publishing industry in the early seventeenth century.
-To this purpose, legal pronouncements in the three metropolises of Edo, Kyoto and Osaka targeted various categories of information from the 1650s onwards, ranging from military chronicles to Christian texts, calendars and erotica—and, most importantly for our purposes, any form of newsworthy, real-life events.
+To this purpose, legal pronouncements in the three metropolises of Edo, Kyoto, and Osaka targeted various categories of information from the 1650s onward, ranging from military chronicles to Christian texts, calendars, and erotica—and, most importantly for our purposes, any form of newsworthy, real-life events.
 In fact, anything "unconventional" and "bothersome to the public," as one prohibition issued in Edo in 1673 put it, was a potential target for legislators.

 In practice, this meant that some topics were demarcated as off-limits for general publication in print.
-First and foremost, information about the shogunal government, its officials, regional lords (daimyo) and samurai retainers was not to be circulated without permission and was liable to potential punishment.
+First and foremost, information about the shogunal government, its officials, regional lords (daimyo), and samurai retainers was not to be circulated without permission and was liable to potential punishment.
 Some of the earliest recorded cases of censorship in the seventeenth century, in fact, allegedly targeted a publication that had reprinted a letter by the first Tokugawa shogun, Ieyasu, and a somewhat revealing manuscript by a member of a shogunal inspection tour of the domains.
-At times overlapping with this first category were publications that shogunal edicts disdainfully dubbed rumors (fūsetsu, uwasagoto), hearsay (fusetsu), strange events (mezurashiki mono), empty words (kyosetsu, kyogen), baseless (mukon) assertions and the like, such as reports and gossip about love suicides, revenge killings and various scandals that attracted popular interest.
+At times overlapping with this first category were publications that shogunal edicts disdainfully dubbed rumors (fūsetsu, uwasagoto), hearsay (fusetsu), strange events (mezurashiki mono), empty words (kyosetsu, kyogen), baseless (mukon) assertions, and the like, such as reports and gossip about love suicides, revenge killings, and various scandals that attracted popular interest.
 Books about sex, whether factual or not, were likewise suppressed as injurious to public morals, particularly after 1722—albeit to little avail, judging by the substantial amount of erotica that continued to be produced.

 Some basic genealogical information about warrior houses was readily available in the public domain of print, despite the government’s regulations.
-"Mirrors of military houses" (bukan) published in Edo routinely listed family crests and insignia of daimyo, such as those of the Yonezawa Uesugi clan in this edition of Shōtoku 4 (1714).
-(National Diet Library)
+"Mirrors of military houses" (bukan) published in Edo routinely listed family crests and insignia of daimyo, such as those of the Yonezawa Uesugi clan in this edition of Shōtoku 4 (1714) (National Diet Library).

 The Yale Manuscript's Illicit Story

 It is thus highly likely that our manuscript would have fallen foul of official regulations on a number of counts.
-Its content was at times sexually suggestive with male lovers spending the night together and falling asleep in each other's arms; and, more to the point, the protagonists in these amorous encounters were without exception mid-ranking retainers of the daimyo of the Yonezawa domain, sometimes with their family lineages cited in the text.
-Genealogical detail was important for status-conscious warriors but its use could be viewed as potentially offensive outside the context of officially sanctioned government and warrior household documents.
-One of the articles in the 1722 publishing regulations accordingly warned that "circulating information about a person's ancestors and lineage" was prohibited – though this implicitly referred primarily to daimyo and other high-ranking warrior households.
+Its content was at times sexually suggestive with male lovers spending the night together and falling asleep in each other's arms; and, more to the point, the protagonists in these amorous encounters were mid-ranking retainers of the daimyo of the Yonezawa domain, sometimes with their family lineages cited in the text.
+Genealogical detail was important for status-conscious warriors, but its use could be viewed as potentially offensive outside the context of officially sanctioned government and warrior household documents.
+One of the articles in the 1722 publishing regulations accordingly warned that "circulating information about a person's ancestors and lineage" was prohibited—though this implicitly referred primarily to daimyo and other high-ranking warrior households.
 Adding insult to injury, the omniscient, divine narrator of the shudō manuscript mostly uses lineage to reflect on the current decline in warrior standards and to caustically comment on the conduct of the Yonezawa retainers, describing them in highly unflattering terms as "men of no consequence," akin to headless, flapping birds, or simply as "clueless."

 The manuscript's illustrations might likewise have caused offense, since they clearly identify the Yonezawa warriors by crests (kamon) on their clothing.
 Similar strategies for identifying characters in popular illustrated fiction such as "yellow-cover" (kibyōshi) books and woodblock prints would be met with bans and sanctions by the end of the eighteenth century.